 12. Crystallisation of Carbon

-There are basically three allotrophic forms of carbon namely, amorphous carbon, graphite, and diamond.
-The key difference between the three basic forms of carbon is the amount of pressure and the rate of metamorphosis each form is subjected to.
+There are basically three allotrophic forms of carbon, namely, amorphous carbon, graphite, and diamond.
+The key difference between the three basic forms of carbon is the amount of pressure and the rate of metamorphosis.
 The variation in the pressure difference leads to the crystallization of carbon that helps to improve its structural strength.

 13. Formation of Frost